-I’m a pretty lucky guy.
-Half-deaf and full-on stupid at times perhaps, but lucky like you wouldn’t believe.
-And one of the most fortuitous turns in my life was being born in an area and to a family that allowed for and provided me the opportunity to grow up experiencing the simple beauty of the sea, the unique and peacefulness of the South Carolina coast.
+You see, I’m a pretty lucky guy.
+Half-deaf and full-on stupid at times, perhaps, but lucky like you wouldn’t believe.
+And one of the most fortuitous turns of my life was being born in an area and to a family that allowed for and provided me the opportunity to grow up experiencing the simple beauty of the sea, the unique and peacefulness of the South Carolina coast.

 This continued throughout my youth as we advanced from a tent to a pop-up Apache camper.
 We were even some of the first to camp at Ocean Lakes as it was beginning to be developed.
 It’s strange given the mega-campground/resort it is today that I best remember it as a mostly wooded area with a few roads cut and just a few folks around after Labor Day.
 This was fortunate given that I learned to drive wheeling a homemade dune buggy out along the beach and through the surf, sometimes driving from Ocean Lakes past Surfside and Garden City to The Point and back.
 Nowadays that would probably get you locked up with the key thrown away—if the naturalists didn’t justifiably string you up first.

 Instead. the guy who made it possible later went on to be a judge.
 Boy, have times changed.